topwire/topwire/README.md

       that returns the TopwireTemplateView.
 Allow defining the resulting view class, to be able to override the place where partials for frame rendering are located
 * [ ] Triage scroll restoration issues with anchors
-* [ ] Implement cleaner solution for propagating context to PageLinkBuilder
+* [ ] Implement cleaner solution for propagating context to PageLinkBuilder and add that to all context view helpers, not only plugin.
+Also implement that for UriBuilder to be able to create Topwire links easily in Extbase Controller actions
 * [x] Allow updating `<title>` tag in a frame response with `data-turbo-action="advance"`.
 * [ ] Allow updating meta tags in a frame response with `data-turbo-action="advance"`, eg.
       `<meta name="turbo-visit-control" content="reload">` or canonical url.